gpcureton/gpcureton/README.md

 ### Hi there 👋
-You won't find a lot here, most of my development is on my GitLab account.
+You won't find a lot here, most of my development is on my <a href="https://gitlab.ssec.wisc.edu/geoffc">GitLab</a> account.
 Here is the link to my <a rel="me" href="https://mstdn.social/@gpcureton">Mastodon</a> account.
 <!--
 **gpcureton/gpcureton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.